 Woolley is a faculty member in the School of Journalism & Media and fellow of the R.P.
 Doherty, Sr. Centennial Professorship at the Moody College of Communication, University of Texas at Austin.
 He the program director of the Propaganda Research Lab and a Knight Foundation faculty fellow at the Center for Media Engagement (CME) at UT.
 His academic work has appeared in numerous journals including New Media & Society, The Journal of Democracy, Political Research Quarterly, Social Media + Society, The Journal of Information Technology and Politics, and The International Journal of Communication.
 He has written extensively about emerging technology and the manipulation of public opinion for popular outlets including The New York Times, Foreign Affairs, The Atlantic, Wired, The Guardian, Motherboard | VICE, and Tech Crunch.
 He is a contributing writer for the Centre for International Governance Innovation.
 His research has been featured in The New York Times, The Washington Post and The Wall Street Journal and on Today, 60 Minutes and Frontline.

-Beginning in 2013, Woolley and his collaborators have studied the ways in which social media platforms are being used to manipulate public opinion during major political events around the globe.
-Together, they founded the Computational Propaganda Research Project (ComProp), now based at the Oxford Internet Institute, University of Oxford.
-Woolley is also the founder of the Digital Intelligence Lab at the Institute for the Future (IFTF)–a 50-year-old think-tank based in Palo Alto, CA.
+Beginning in 2013, Woolley and his collaborators began studying the ways in which social media platforms and digital tools including automation, AI, and algorithms were being used to sow propaganda during major events around the globe.
+Together, they created the Computational Propaganda Research Project (ComProp), now based at the Oxford Internet Institute, University of Oxford.
+Woolley is also the founder of the Digital Intelligence Lab at the Institute for the Future, a 50-year-old think-tank based in the heart of Silicon Valley.

-Woolley lives in Austin, Texas with his wife, also named Sam, and their dog, Basket.
+Woolley lives in Austin, Texas with his wife, also named Sam, their son Penny, and their springer spaniel, Basket.
 He tweets from @samuelwoolley